-In addition, the global policy on Reporting Fraud, Illegal Acts and Other Non-compliance with Laws, Regulations and EY's Code of Conduct require EY professionals to speak up on seeing any behaviour that is believed to be a violation of applicable law or regulation, applicable standard or EY's Global Code of Conduct.
+In addition, the global policy on Reporting Fraud, Illegal Acts and Other Non-compliance with Laws, Regulations and EY's Global Code of Conduct requires EY professionals to speak up on observing behavior that is believed to be a violation of a law or regulation, applicable standard or EY's Global Code of Conduct.
 This includes the unauthorised or improper disclosure of confidential information.

-Furthermore, the global policy on Personal Data Protection supports and builds upon provisions within the EY Global Code of Conduct regarding respecting and protecting personal information, in accordance with local law and professional standards, and was recently updated to comply with the EU General Data Protection Regulation (GDPR).
+Furthermore, the global policy on Personal Data Protection supports and builds upon provisions within the EY Global Code of Conduct regarding respecting and protecting personal information, in accordance with local law and professional standards, which has been updated consistent with the EU General Data Protection Regulation (GDPR).